Ultis/rawr/ReadMe.txt

 Rawr Beta 14
 ------------
  Welcome to Rawr b14.
 In this beta are two new models: ProtWarr and Healadin.
 There's also a slew of new features, across all models, and numerous model-specific fixes/additions/changes.
-Some highlights are Threat for Bears, Sequence Reconstruction for Mage, a massively updated (and much more accurate) calculation model for Moonkin, and a much more intelligent Optimizer.
+Some highlights are Threat for Bears, Sequence Reconstruction for Mage, a massively updated (and much more accurate) calculation model for Moonkin, Mac support, an upgrade list builder, and a much more intelligent Optimizer.

 Anyway, as usual, thanks very much for testing Rawr.
 If you can make it crash, great.
 If it doesn't crash, but does something that looks wrong, great.
 If some calculations look wrong to you, that's cool too.
 Anything like that that goes wrong, or anything else that you find weird, or anything that you think would be more useful or easy to use if done differently, *let me know*!
 Please forgive me for writing so much in the readme, but please: *>*>*>at least read the FAQ below, and the Instructions section at the bottom<*<*<*.